On the Complexity of Claw-Free Vertex Splitting: Complexity of Claw-Free Exclusive Vertex Splitting

-To prove the above corollary, simply apply the same construction from \textsc{E-d-Bounded (d-1)-HS} except that each element of $E\cup B$ will have $c-2$ pendant neighbors instead of one (the top and bottom sets in Figure \ref{fig:constructionk13proof}).
+To prove the above corollary, simply apply the same construction from \textsc{Vertex Cover} on $c$-regular hypergraphs where each edge joins $c-1$ vertices\footnote{This problem is $\NP$-hard being a generalization of \textsc{Cubic Vertex Cover $(c=3)$}.}, except that each element of $L\cup H$ will have $c-2$ pendant neighbors.

-For example, for \textsc{$K_{1,5}$-Free Vertex Splitting}, we would apply the reduction from \textsc{E-5-Bounded 4-HS} and add two extra pendant vertices (a total of three) for each vertex in $E$ and $B$.